TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select.rst

 * In case of the n:m (e.g. Organization has multiple categories) the uid of the selected categories are stored either in CSV style inside the select column of the organization or as records in an MM-table, if specified in TCA.

 .. note::

-    For this type, a renderType is mandatory!
+   Since TYPO3 7.6, specifying renderType when using type='select' is mandatory, see :doc:`t3core:Changelog/7.6/Deprecation-69822-DeprecateSelectFieldTca`.

 The chosen renderType influences the behaviour of the element and how it will be displayed.